IsraelCohen54/Design-Pattern-C-/README.md

 To my use, if ever needed: <br>
 Added three files, the first one with some examples of STL (Standard Template Library) usage, <br>
 the second contains the implementations of CCTOR (copy constructor) and the like, <br>
-third goes for run time complexity for flyweight project.
+third goes for run time complexity for Flyweight project.